gnu-octave/symbolic/README.md

 --------------

 Generate Python code to do the actual work.
-Sym objects keep a text field for display purposes and a string (currently an SymPy ``srepr'') of their python object.
+Sym objects keep a text field for display purposes and a string (currently a customized SymPy `srepr`) of their python object.
 The objects are communicated between Python and Octave by passing the srepr's back-and-forth.
 Currently pure m-file (and Python) implementation, no code to be compiled.